-Karva Chauth 2017: These Tips Will Help You Get Glowing Skin
+Karva Chauth 2018: These Tips Will Help You Get Glowing Skin

 Image Courtesy: Reuters Pictures

-New Delhi: Use baby oil, rose water and milk masks to get your skin glowing for the festival of Karwa Chauth, says an expert.
+New Delhi: Use baby oil, rose water and milk masks to get your skin glowing for the festival of Karva Chauth, says an expert.

 Naresh Arora, founder of Chase Aromatherapy Cosmetics and Chase Skin Care Institute, has listed some easy skin care tips.